-It’s easy to reduce modernism to two guidelines: put less on the screen, and make what’s still there look flatter.
-While modernist software works well, blindly applying those two guidelines without understanding the underlying principles can lead to puzzling and inconsistent experiences.
-In some cases—including in products by Apple and Microsoft—fewer items and less visual detail on screen has resulted in the removal or omission of the necessary cues that separate content from controls, the cues that allow people to learn and use the software effectively.
+Blindly applying those two guidelines without understanding the underlying principles can lead to puzzling and inconsistent experiences.
+In some cases—including in products by the big players—fewer items and less visual detail on screen has resulted in the removal or omission of the necessary cues that separate content from controls, the cues that allow people to learn and use the software effectively.
 In other words, overzealous application of the two oversimplified design guidelines has made some modernist products less usable.

 Fewer elements on the screen

 Modernism calls for a simpler interface.
 With fewer choices on the screen at any given time, people can work faster and people are more likely to choose what they need—provided the right elements are present at the right time.
 To get this right requires an excellent understanding of the tasks customers need to do, and when.
 To identify the what and when, research on customers before the design stage is key, and testing with customers during the design stage is key.
 Simply putting less on the screen without testing how the interface performs in the hands of customers is a gamble.

 Modernism calls for an interface that is stripped of distracting ornamentation.
 With less visual noise on the screen, the interface is less demanding and—again—easier and faster to use.
 Simply removing extra lines, extra colours, and extra words without testing how the interface performs in the hands of users is a gamble.
-Here’s why.
+Here are a half-dozen examples.

 In the illustration, example 1 shows a button that clearly has affordance.
-On screen, the button looks like a 3D object that we could press—just as we can press a 3D button in the real world.
+Affordance means that on screen the button looks like a 3D object that we could press—just as we can press a 3D button in the real world.
 The button’s gradient fill and shadow make it appear 3D.
 Most people know this 3D appearance from earlier versions of Windows and from the first editions of iPhone.

 In example 2, the 3D appearance and shadow are removed.
 Most people first noticed this flattened look for buttons in Google Chrome and for tiles in Windows 8.
 With most of the affordances stripped away, in some contexts people have trouble recognising that these boxes are buttons to click or tap, or an object to drag or swipe.